sudomateo/website/content/gear/index.md

 Even though I work with computers I prefer physical writing to digital writing.
 Fountain pens are fun to write with and helped reignite my joy for writing.
 These LAMY safari pens are inexpensive and a popular choice for fountain pens users.
-I have a Yellow pen with a Fine nib that I use for most of my writing and an Umbra pen with an Extra Fine nib that I use for drawing detailed diagrams.
+I have a Yellow pen with a Fine nib filled with a warm-toned ink and an Umbra pen Fine nib filled with black ink.

 ### LEUCHTTURM1917 Notebook